 Welcome to the Parents Inclusion Network Noticeboard...check out future PIN events as well as relevant information for families affected by disability.
-If you are interested in attending any of these dates then please email us at firstname.lastname@example.org to book a place for you and your family.
-As usual PIN will pay all entry fees.
+If you are interested in attending any of these events, then please email us at firstname.lastname@example.org to book a place for you and your family.
+As usual, PIN will pay all entry fees.

 PIN has purchased a weighted blanket with extra weights and a cover for families to borrow and ‘try before you buy'.
 Please let us know if you are interested in borrowing it.

 Supporting Autism Together Parent Sessions

 Starting in May, the Supporting Autism Together (SAT) team will be offering more parent sessions around the region.
 These sessions offer parents and families a place to go and get help and support to find a way forward.
 PIN has the schedule of dates and venues, or email email@example.com.

 Supporting Autism Together (SAT) is a local project set up to meet the training needs of families with primary and secondary school-aged children who have been referred to the Communications Disorders Assessment Team (CDAT) or have a diagnosis of autism.